-In 2018, the first siRNA therapeutic, ONPATTRO (patisiran), was approved.
-Patisiran is formulated as a lipid nanoparticle; therefore, the mode of delivery to hepatocytes is different from GalNAc-conjugated siRNAs, which are the focus of this paper.
-GalNAc siRNAs are ~16,000 kDa, highly soluble, and negatively charged at physiologic pH.
-They are rapidly taken up into the liver (target tissue) by ASGPR, where they are metabolized by endo- or exonucleases, followed by subsequent excretion into bile or urine.
-Preclinical and clinical data suggest that renal clearance of intact GalNAc siRNAs accounts for less than 25% of the total clearance (unpublished internal data).
-Given these attributes, it is highly unlikely that GalNAc siRNAs would serve as substrates or inhibitors/inducers of drug-metabolizing enzymes and transporters.
+In 2018, the first siRNA therapeutic, ONPATTRO® (patisiran) was approved.
+Patisiran is formulated as a lipid nanoparticle, and therefore, the mode of delivery to hepatocytes is different than GalNAc conjugated siRNAs which are the focus of this paper.
+GalNAc-siRNAs are ~16,000 kDa, highly soluble and negatively charged at physiological pH.
+They are rapidly taken up into the liver (target tissue) by ASGPR, where they are metabolized by endo- or exonucleases followed by subsequent excretion into bile or urine.
+Preclinical and clinical data suggest that renal clearance of intact GalNAc-siRNA accounts for less than 25% of the total clearance (unpublished, internal data).
+Given these attributes, it is highly unlikely that GalNAcsiRNA would serve as substrates or inhibitors/inducers of drug metabolizing enzymes and transporters.
 Additionally, given the mechanism of uptake and the rapid distribution into the liver, the circulating plasma levels are low and transient.
 Furthermore, the free intracellular hepatocyte concentration is also likely to be low since ASGPR-mediated endocytosis deposits the siRNA into the lysosomal compartment (Weigel and Yik, 2002).
-A recent publication evaluated the potential for antisense oligonucleotides (ASOs) to mediate DDI based on in vitro investigations (Shemesh et al., 2017), but there are no published data on GalNAc siRNAs.
-As part of the nonclinical characterization, the DDI potential toward P450s and transporters was evaluated for multiple GalNAc siRNAs during their development.
-The assays conducted were dependent on the development stage for the GalNAc siRNA; for example, full transporter studies were only conducted on those in late stage (phase 2/3) development.
+A recent publication evaluated the potential for antisense oligonucleotides (ASOs) to mediate DDI based on in vitro investigations (Shemesh et al., 2017), but there is no published data on GalNAc-siRNAs.
+As part of the nonclinical characterization, the DDI potential towards CYPs and transporters was evaluated for multiple GalNAc-siRNAs during their development.
+The assays conducted were dependent on the development stage for the GalNAc-siRNA, for example full transporter studies were only conducted on those in late stage (Phase 2/3) development.
 These data indicate that the likelihood for clinical DDI at pharmacologically relevant doses is low.